AndrewAmmerlaan/guru/README.md

 Running `repoman -dx full` in the directory your ebuild is in will preform some basic checks on your ebuild.
 Please try to make `repoman -dx full` as happy as possible before committing.

 Pkgcheck does even more checks than repoman.
 While it is good practice to make repoman as happy as possible, it is not necessary to fix *every* issue that pkgcheck reports.
 Because pkgcheck is *very* strict.
+That being said, pkgcheck is a very useful tool to perfect your ebuilds.

 - #### Tests and documentation for Python packages.